openworm/org.geppetto.docs/source/eclipsesetup.md

         [Windows](http://docs.geppetto.org/en/latest/windowssetup.html).
         Follow the steps until Deploying Geppetto section and make sure to use the eclipse flag when you use the update\_server script.
 `./update_server eclipse`

-    -   Now we need to import all the bundles that were cloned into Eclipse, to do so click on File-&gt;Import-&gt; “Import Existing project into workspace” and follow the instructions.
+    -   Now we need to import all the bundles that were cloned into Eclipse, to do so click on File->Import-> “Import Existing project into workspace” and follow the instructions.
     -   You now have all the Geppetto bundles in your workspace, let's add a link to the Virgo Server inside Eclipse.
 To do this we